hauze-v/web-dev/mdn-css/css-building-blocks/values-and-units/NOTES.md

 **Note**: When you use a number in CSS as a value it should not be surrounded in quotes.

 ## Color ##
+The standard color system available in modern computers is 24bit, which allows the display of about 16.7 million distinct colors via a combination of different red, green, and blue channels.

+--- COLOR KEYWORDS ---
+There are a number of these keywords, some of which have fairly entertaining names!

+--- HEXADECIMAL RGB VALUES ---
+Each hex value consists of a hash symbol (#) followed by six hexadecimal numbers, each of which can take one of 16 values between 0 and f (which represents 15).

+--- RGB AND RGBA VALUES ---
+An RGB value is a function - `rgb()` - which is given three parameters that represent the red, green, and blue channel values of the colors, in much the same way as hex value.
+The difference with RGB is that each channel is represented not by two hex digits, but by a decimal number between 0 and 255 - somewhat easier to understand.

+You can also use RGBA colors - these work in exactly the same way as RGB colors, and so you can use any RGB values, however, there is a fourth value that represents the alpha channel of the color, which controls opacity.

+**Note**: Setting an alpha channel on a color has one key difference to using the `opacity` property we looked at earlier.
+When you use opacity you make the element and everything inside it opaque, whereas using RGBA colors only makes the color you uare specifying opaque.